AndreLeEEEEE/Auto232/README.md

 "enter" and cannot be turned off via the Termite terminal.
 During millimode, the transmitter only prints out a placeholder of @7 next to every data entry.
 Rick plans to finish millimode by next Thursday.
 The program has also been refactored to account for the newly calculated time frames.

+Update 7/1/2021: A few changes have been made to the hardware and a few changes are planned for the hardware.
+What I previously called millimode, now called time mode, has been implemented and it prints out the amount of time in seconds-down to the millisecond-that has passed since the last 0/1.
+Time mode is activated by entering a capital 'A' and deactivated by entering a lowercase 'a'.
+The printed time is one whitespace away from the 0/1 and is 5 characters long.
+The first two characters are seconds and the last three characters are fractional seconds.
+At the moment, the hardware no longer transmits a 3 for error.
+The new baud rate is also 19200.
+As for the planned changes, the most important one is overflow handling.
+As with all hardware, there's only so much memory allocated for variables.
+The printed counter from time mode only goes as high as around 65.539 seconds.
+Overflows occurs when the counter goes higher than this and it'll loop back to 0 seconds.
+This is an issue since an overflow that results in a number that fits the time frame shouldn't be valid.
+Rick's solution to this is to output a 03 everytime the counter overflows.
+This would result in scenarios where the belt is down for a certain amount of minutes, so the hardware would recognize that can output an amount of 03's equal to the minutes spent inactive.
+The last two planned changes are to print out a decimal point in the time between the whole and fractional seconds and to activate time mode from start-up.
+These modifications could be finished by tomorrow.